arseniuss/linguae-data/Specification/Language.md

 lesson <file-path>
 ```

-This tag indicates location of one of lesson segments shown in "Lessons"
+This tag indicates location of one of lesson chapters shown in "Lessons"
 section in application.
 Lesson file is described in Lesson.md file.

 ### `training` tag